Dr. Sharon Bode

 713-743-1010, ext.
 6

-Scholarships are available for those in the Didactic Program in Dietetics through the American Dietetic Association and the Texas Dietetic Association.
+Scholarships are available for those in the Didactic Program in Dietetics through the Academy of Nutrition and Dietetics and the Texas Academy of Nutrition and Dietetics.
 Applications for these scholarships are typically due in September or October.
-Please contact the Didactic Program Director (Dr. Sharon Bode) in Room 217 the Cameron Building or call 713-743-4112 for additional information or for applications.
+Please contact the Didactic Program Director (Ms. Claudia Scott) in Room 207 the Cameron Building or call 713-743-4025 for additional information or for applications.
 As other scholarships or financial opportunities become available, they are announced through the Student Nutrition Association.